michaelbrown2/CarND-LaneLines-P1/writeup.md

 The draw_lines function was modified to calculate average slope and make a line that would connect the furthest top point of a confirmed 'line' down to the origin using the average slope of all lines found.

+I attempted to modify pipe line to deal with Challenge video, however changes I made to compensate for it made the base videos unreliable in processing.

 ####Example from pipe line

 ![alt text][image2]